Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Sun: Full sun.

-Planting: Locate this huge tree in full sun, at least 40' from any structure, wall, or other large plant.
+Planting: Locate this eventually-to-be-huge tree in full sun, at least 40' from any structure, wall, or other large plant.
 Pecans need good air circulation in their branches.
 Plant pecan trees mid to late winter, removing any caliche from the area first.

 Avoid placing a pecan tree near where cars park.
 In the fall, aphids feeding on sap from the leaves will drop a sugary residue on the ground underneath the tree.